 Values are the things that truly matter to us.
 They are the directions we want to go towards in life and the type of qualities we want to have.

-  Often, when I ask people what is most important to them they will answer, "family" or "friends".
-These are fine answers but it is even more helpful to know why these things are important.
+When I ask people what is most important to them, they often answer "family" or "friends."
+These are fine answers, but knowing why these things are important is even more helpful.
 For example, maybe family is important because it offers connection to and support from others.

 Why are values important?

 It can be incredibly powerful to know how you want your life to be.
 To be able to recognize the things that are truly important to you versus those things that you may desire but that are not actually that meaningful to you.

 When we clarify what is most meaningful to us, it makes it easier to move towards what matters and prioritize that over other things that may take our time but do not truly carry much meaning or importance for us.

 Exploring your values

 There are many ways to examine your values.